kafkesc/kafka-dev-cluster/README.md

 At current stage, at shutdown all data is lost.

 Maybe this is a chance for _Your_ contribution? :wink: :innocent:

+## Using offline

+It's possible that you might need to use `kafka-dev-cluster` while offline, or when you simply don't have enough bandwidth to pull hundreds of megabytes of docker images.

+For those cases, just use the `pull` commands provided to pre-fetch all the docker images, before you get going.

 ## License